CodePushGo/website/src/content/blog/en/fix-capacitor-version-mismatch-errors.md

 ### Quick Solutions Guide

-Facing version mismatch errors in [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/)?
+Facing version mismatch errors in [React Native apps](https://capgo.app/blog/capacitor-comprehensive-guide/)?
 Here are some quick actions you can take:

 -   Lock dependency versions in your `package.json` file and use lock files to ensure consistency.
 -   Run `npm outdated @capacitor/*` to identify outdated dependencies.